fsktom/endsong-parser-python/problems-and-ideas.md

   - comparison with previous years etc.
   - a lot of stuff can be done here
   - data analysis (Derek Banas?)
+- `ms_played` key in endsong.json
+  - do we count it as a listen if it is less than half of track length? what is Spotify's threshhold for putting an entry in nedsong.json?
+- make a dummy/example endsong.json for testing purposes only (with personal data such as username, public IP etc. removed)